EGoverde/Mvvm.Nucleus.Maui/README.md

 Nucleus uses the `Popup` functionality from the `Maui.CommunityToolkit`.
 In version 12.x of the toolkit a large breaking change was done, known as the V2 Popups.
 This required significant changes to the Nucleus implementation as well, which were part of the 0.6.0 release.

 A [migration guide](/MIGRATIONS.md) has been written to help migrate from the previous implementation to the current.

-### Popup interfaces

-Below interfaces below work on both the View and the ViewModel, with the exception of `IPopupAware<T>`.

-- `IPopupAware`: Allows access to the generic Popup type using a WeakReference.
-- `IPopupAware<T>`: Allows access to an exact Popup type using a WeakReference.
-- `IPopupInitializable(Async)`: Init functions triggered before showing the popup.
-- `IPopupLifeCycleAware`: Events on opening and closing the popup.
-- `IDestructible`: Triggered when a `transient` popup is closed.

 ## Prism Compatibility